codefresh-io/cli/docs-template/content/images/Get a single image.md

 --limit | 25 | Limit amount of returned results
---all |  | Return images from all possible registries (by default only r.cfcr.io images will be returned) --label |  | Filter by a list of annotated labels --sha |  | Filter by specific commit sha
+--all |  | Return images from all possible registries (by default only r.cfcr.io images will be returned) --label |  | Filter by a list of annotated labels --tag |  | Filter by a list of tags
+--sha |  | Filter by specific commit sha
 --image-name |  | Filter by specific image name --branch |  | Filter by specific branch